US judge orders Illinois to boost disabled care

 U.S. District Judge Sharon Johnson Coleman said Illinois, which just ended an unprecedented budget impasse, failed to provide "resources of sufficient quality, scope, and variety" to the residents, who as a result "suffered substantially" from a reduction in services in violation of a federal consent decree.

-Johnson, saying that she lacked the authority to order a funding increase and noting the state's "dire financial condition," directed Illinois "to devise a plan to address the issues causing the reduction in services and to bring the state into substantial compliance."
+In the ruling, Johnson said she lacked the authority to order a funding increase, noted the state's "dire financial condition," and directed Illinois to devise a plan to address issues affecting the services and comply with the decree.

 The state had argued that advocates for the disabled living outside of institutions were seeking as much as an additional US$1 billion annually - an amount Illinois could not afford.